BenGOsborn/Markotplace/README.md

 -   Look at all instances of cacheData and check if I can use a different identifier for something (and clear cache) (ESPECIALLY LOOK FOR CACHE CLEARS)
 -   Try and looking at all .find instances and try and cache some of them
 -   Add in the metadata
--   Add in better
+-   Add in https via letsencrypt docker
--   Fix footer
 -   Auto deployment system (using some easy to use application)